Games List - Alpha Order

 The game comes in three fully developed versions: Standard (Introductory), which has 6 game sessions; Mid-Size (Intermediate), with 8 game sessions; and Full-Size (Advanced), with 14 game sessions.

 Students need a Gamebook, which includes directions, resources, and historical content.
-The Constitutional Convention Gamebook is published by W. W. Norton.
+The Constitutional Convention Gamebook is published by UNC Press.

 Available wherever books are sold.